 Listed and unlisted investments: what are they?

-Both listed and unlisted investments allow investors to buy an investment asset and potentially earn a return.
-The key distinction between listed and unlisted investments is the structure, with each one having a different way of buying and selling the investment.
+Both listed and unlisted investments give investors the opportunity to buy an investment asset and potentially earn a return.
+The key distinction between listed investments and unlisted investments is the structure, with each one having a different way of buying and selling the investment.

 Although the underlying investment asset (for example, bonds) may be the same, the different structure means listed and unlisted investments often perform very differently.
 On many occasions, the value and investment return received from investments covering exactly the same asset class (for example, listed property and direct property) is not the same.